Level Horizons in Photography

-By far the easiest option on many newer DSLRS is an inbuilt digital level.
+By far the easiest option on many newer DSLRs is an inbuilt digital level.
 On my Canon 5dMKIII toggling the INFO button brings up the digital level.
 It is quick and easy to use.
 Check to see if your camera offers this feature and get used to working with it.
 Toggling grid overlays can also be very useful to assist you when composing an image with water.
-They will also help if you working to a particular form of composition such as the ‘Rule of Thirds’.
+They will also help if you are working to a particular type of composition such as the 'Rule of Thirds'.

 Hot Shoe Mount Levels

 Hot Shoe Mount spirit levels are very cheap and usually have a dual axis level and simply slide into the hot shoe mount on your camera.
 They are more difficult to use than an electronic aid but simple once you get the hang.
 It is good to tighten your tripod head a little so your movements are more controlled.

 Tripod and Tripod Head Levels

 Many Tripods and tripod heads have built-in spirit levels.
 Make sure they are in a convenient location for you to work with them.
 You don't want to be having to peer around the front of your tripod to check things are level.
 A little thought when setting up makes them easy to use and will save you time.

 Now I may be fussier than most when it comes to keeping things straight but a horizon which isn't level, within a landscape image featuring water jumps out at me before anything else.
 It is unnatural and quite jarring visually.

 Whichever software you use there will be functions to rotate and level.
 People have their own favourite ways of straightening things but this is what I do in Lightroom and Photoshop.